 - Cum Laude = 3.30 to 3.49

-Gold honors cords are worn at Commencement by undergraduates who have achieved 3.30 grade point average or higher, and are based on the grade point average as of the most recent semester completed.
+Gold honors cords are worn at Commencement by undergraduates who have achieved 3.30 GPA or higher, and are based on the Grade Point Average as of the most recent semester completed.

 Honors on Diploma

 Latin honors printed on diplomas are based on the entire academic record of the student.
-Only those credits earned at the College at Fredonia will be computed in the final average.
+Only those credits earned at Fredonia will be computed in the final average.

 Students may graduate with honors only when they have completed at least 45 hours of graded work at State University of New York at Fredonia.
 Graded work includes all courses which carry quality points.
 Graded work DOES NOT include courses which are graded "satisfactory/unsatisfactory" or "pass/fail."